-A draft of this plan has been provided to wildland fire response agencies including county fire departments, the Wyoming Department of Natural Resources (DNR), the US Forest Service (USFS), the Wyoming Rural Firefighters Association, and the Bureau of Land Management (BLM).
+A draft of this plan has been provided to wildland fire response agencies including county fire departments, the Wyoming Department of Natural Resources (DNR), the US Forest Service (USFS), and the Bureau of Land Management (BLM).
 Agency comments have been considered in preparing the final version of the plan.